orangeYao/sciAnalyticalTclScripts/README.md

 # sciAnalyticalTclScripts
-a messy combination of separate scripts in tcl/tk, as a backup for myself
+a pack of separate scientific analysis scripts in tcl/tk, as a backup for myself